The contour gauge in use: telling untold: The Lagrangian and Hamiltonian systems with the dynamical constraints

 where the primary and secondary constraints together with the gauge conditions of Eqn.~(\ref{Gauge-Cond}) have been explicitly shown in the functional integrand.
 This representation of H-system resembles the functional integration presented by Eqn.~(\ref{Amp-1}).

+Notice that, in H-system, it is not a problem to write all constraints through the delta functions because we have no needs to invert the kinematical-like operator as it would be necessary in L-system forming the Feynman rules.
+At the same time, the H-system approach is not convenient for the practical computation in QFT.

-In conclusion of this section, we emphasize that within the FP-method the additional (gauge) conditions have been left unresolved with respect to the gauge function $\theta(x)$.
-At the same time, thanks for the gauge invariance of Lagrangian (Hamiltonian) and functional $\Phi(A)$, the infinite group orbit volume defined by $[d\theta]$ has been factorized out in the corresponding functional integration measure giving a possibility to quantize the gauge theory.
-On the other hand, if we resolve the gauge condition with respect to $\theta$, the group representative on each of orbit can be fixed uniquely and the factorized group integral defined through the Riemann summations is equal to zero.
-However, it does not mean that the functional integration of Eqn.~(\ref{FI-L-1}) disappears.
-Indeed, as above mentioned, the denominator of Green function normalization includes the same zero prefactor and cancels this zero prefactor.
+In conclusion, the basic reason for writing this section in the textbook language is the following: the section is preparing a reader for the main features of contour gauge uses.
+Indeed, we have reminded the differences between the H-systems with and without resolved additional dynamical constraints presenting the mechanical illustration in Fig.~(\ref{Fig-S-1}).
+As well known, within the FP-method of L- and H-systems there is no need to find a unique solution of the system of the additional (gauge) conditions with respect to the gauge function $\theta(x)$.
+Thanks for the gauge invariance of Lagrangian (Hamiltonian) and functional $\Phi(A)$, the infinite group orbit volume defined by $[d\theta]$ has been factorized out in the corresponding functional integration measure giving a possibility to quantize the gauge theory modulo the residual gauge problems.
+However, as mentioned, if we resolve the additional (gauge) condition with respect to $\theta$, the group representative on each of orbit can be fixed uniquely and the factorized group integral defined through the Riemann summations should be equal to zero.
+Since, the group volume has been cancelled by the corresponding normalization, it does not mean that the functional integration of Eqn.~(\ref{FI-L-1}) disappears.
+This case takes place if we use the contour gauge conception.